 Sydney’s a beautiful place to live and a glorious city to visit.
 We’ve picked out 20 things to do in Sydney at least once, from kayaking on the harbour and cocktails with a view to our favourite weekly markets, the best underground restaurant in the city and where to get your culture fix.
 Take a read and get cracking on that ultimate to do list.
 Want more?
 See the best rooftop bars and waterfront dining spots.

 Things to do in Sydney at least once in your life

-It’s the most photographed ocean pool in Australia – at Sydney’s most famous beach – which makes the 50-metre saltwater pool a popular spot for sunbathers and a bottleneck spot on the Bondi to Coogee walk.
-Bondi Icebergs has been a landmark for 100 years, and if you want to become a member of the oldest winter swimming club in Australia you must swim three Sundays a month for a period of five years.
-Luckily, for those who just want a slice of the active lifestyle synonymous with the suburb, it’s only $6.50 for casual entry – giving you access to the pool, the sauna and the gym.
-For the ultimate experience, book into a Yoga by the Sea class ($25, Tue-Sat during summer months).
+It’s the most photographed ocean pool in Australia – at Sydney’s most famous beach.
+The 50-metre saltwater pool a popular spot for sunbathers and a bottleneck spot on the Bondi to Coogee walk.
+The baths have been a landmark of Bondi for 100 years, and if you want to become a member of the oldest winter swimming club in Australia you must swim three Sundays a month for a period of five years.
+Luckily, for those who just want a slice of the active lifestyle, it’s only $7 for casual entry – giving you access to the pool, the sauna and the gym.